ntnhut/LeetSolve/docs/source/Prefix_Sum/53_Maximum_Subarray.md

 23
 ```

-This solution is the Kadane's algorithm, which efficiently finds the maximum sum of a contiguous subarray within a given array.
+This solution is the Kadane's algorithm, which finds the maximum sum of a contiguous subarray within a given array.

 It iterates through the elements of the array, updating `currSum` to either the current element or the sum of the current element and the previous `currSum`, whichever is greater.
 By considering whether adding the current element improves the overall sum, it effectively handles both positive and negative numbers in the array.
 Finally, it updates `maxSum` with the maximum value encountered during the iteration, ensuring it holds the maximum sum of any contiguous subarray within the given array.

-This approach optimizes the computation by efficiently tracking the maximum sum and dynamically updating it as it iterates through the array.
+This approach optimizes the computation by tracking the maximum sum and dynamically updating it as it iterates through the array.

 ### Complexity
 * Runtime `O(n)`, where `n = nums.length`.